Quick hit: Your employee rewards program is a critical part of your employee experience. Here are 5 best practices for employee rewards programs:

 The takeaway: Don’t guess what matters most to your particular employees.
 Let them choose from a variety of rewards to pick those that are most meaningful (and motivational!) for them.

-2. Make your rewards program trackable
+2. Make your employee rewards program trackable

 A public recognition and rewards platform, however, offers tools for measuring your investment in rewards.
 Plus, when recognition and rewards are tied to skills or core values, you can track the number of times employees get recognized for a specific skill or value.